michelg10/build-a-bot/1 - Hello, Typebot!.md

 As you can see, we have five options for images:

 1. Link: adding a URL for an image
-2. Upload: uploading your own image
+2. Upload: uploading your own image.
-3. Giphy: using an GIF from Giphy
+3. Giphy: using a GIF from Giphy
 4. Unsplash: using a stock image from Unsplash
 5. Icon: using one of Typebot's built-in icons

 Since I'm looking for a celebratory "Hello!"
-GIF, I will select "Giphy" and search for an image to add.
+GIF: I will select "Giphy" and search for an image to add.
 You can feel free to use any image you wish.

 Now, like before, we need to **connect the image block with the flow** to make the bot actually display the image.
-Now, since we want the image displayed **after** the "Hello, Typebot!" text, we should **drag and drop the circlular handle on the right side of the "Hello, Typebot!" block to the image block**, like so:
+Now, since we want the image displayed **after** the "Hello, Typebot!" text, we should **drag and drop the circular handle on the right side of the "Hello, Typebot!" block to the image block**, like so:

 ![1-final-flow](1-final-flow.png)